• Menu

 Boulder Main Public Library Colorado

 Main Library, Boulder Public Library.
-Photo: Butal Lee Follow
+Photo: Butal Lee

 There are quite a few landmarks that Boulder, Colorado became well-known for.
-Marked by the Flatirons, a stunning sandstone rock formation laying on its side, along with the Italian-inspired architecture of CU-Boulder’s campus.
+Marked by the Flatirons, a stunning sandstone rock formation lies on its side, along with the Italian-inspired architecture of CU-Boulder’s campus.
 The city is home to several esteemed institutions, such as the National Center for Atmospheric Research, Fiske Planetarium, and the University of Colorado.

 Boulder Public Library Main Branch Entrance

-One of my favorite places in Boulder!
+One of my favorite places in Boulder.
 Photo: rorowe8

 Boulder’s libraries are among the city’s vital historical and modern landmarks.
-Their well-designed spaces, amazing offer of literature and resources, and considerate, knowledgeable librarians attract regular visitors.
+Their well-designed spaces, amazing offers of literature and resources, and considerate, knowledgeable librarians attract regular visitors.
 The mission of the Boulder Public Library is:

 Connecting people, ideas, and information to transform lives and strengthen our community.